Schedule an appointment to meet with the Center for Global and Career Services about your area of interest.Make an

 Study away encompasses both domestic and foreign academic experiences for credit in which Curry students participate either during the fall or spring semester, summer or January sessions or Spring Break.

 Study away broadens students' views of our increasingly interconnected world and prepares them to think from a global perspective.
 Studying away can be life-changing for students as it shows them what they can learn and accomplish in an international setting.
 Study away helps students to transition to independence and cultural competence.
-It also makes them attractive to potential employers.
+It also helps students gain the skills employers want including intercultural skills, curiosity, adaptability, confidence and self-awareness.

 Students considering study away should have completed at least 24 credits at Curry at the time of study away, have a minimum overall grade point average of 2.5, and be in good financial and disciplinary standing with the College at the time of application to the study away program.

 Curry is committed to assisting students in all types of study away experiences, including studying away for full semesters during the academic year, for short-term travel courses during January and summer terms and Spring Break.

-Curry currently has two institutional partnerships, Richmond University, the American University in London and the St. Francis University Program in Ambialet, France.
+Curry currently has an institutional partnership with Richmond American University, London.
 We also have close relationships with several other universities and imagine adding new partnership programs soon.

 Curry works closely with several study abroad third-party provider programs with programs worldwide in a variety of disciplines.

 Each year Curry offers several short-term travel courses led by Curry faculty in a variety of academic areas.
-These courses are 1-3 weeks long.
+These courses are 1-3 weeks long and are most often planned for Winter Intersession, Spring Break or late May.

 Yes!
 In collaboration with Study Away Advisors, your Academic Advisors and relevant faculty, students can apply credit earned while studying away to their General Education requirements and in some cases towards their major and minors.